- 1 1. Catzerker, Dark-Shifted (Beast Warrior)

 There are several effective Monster Sanctuary team builds to utilise throughout the game, from early-story offence to late-story synergy builds.

-Here are a few of the best teams that have proven to be potent in Monster Sanctuary, using some of the best monsters listed above while trying to avoid crossover between teams – otherwise, Oculus might just feature in each build.
+Using some of the best monsters listed above while trying to avoid crossover between teams – otherwise, Oculus might just feature in each build, here is the best team in Monster Sanctuary:

 Still, you’ll likely be able to find a preferable build by tweaking the party with your favourite monsters or one of the Spectral Familiars.